 - Low internet adoption - Most internet domains (including well-known email providers) do not support DNSSEC, which means turning the feature on will cause failures in resolving a large portion of internet domains.
 This will be perceived by the end user as a failure with their ISP or with our service.

 - DNSSEC outages - Even domains which do support DNSSEC have been known to have failures which last several days or weeks.
-See this site for more details.

 In a multi-site environment, systems should be configured to use the DNS servers at their local site before those at a different site.
 This minimizes the amount of DNS traffic crossing slower WAN links.